 How does the program make use of academic knowledge?
 Since nonprofit organizations work in almost every field, Lingnan Chan Fellows rely on knowledge learned at the university level to understand and carry out their work.
 The program offers the chance to apply academic knowledge to real-world situations and circumstances.

 Where do the Fellows live while in the United States?
-After a short orientation at either UCLA or UC-Berkeley, the Fellows live in American homes in homestays.
+After a short orientation at UC-Berkeley, the Fellows live in American homes in homestays.
 They have their own rooms.
 They join their hosts at meals and take part in other joint activities.
 To many, this is the most challenging aspect of the Lingnan W.T.
 Chan Fellows program but can also be the most rewarding.
-The homestay sites are selected and assigned by homestay agencies and the hosts are interviewed by staff at UCLA and UC-Berkeley to assure that the placement is suitable.
+The homestay sites are selected and assigned by homestay agencies and the hosts are interviewed by staff at UC-Berkeley to assure that the placement is suitable.

 What costs does the program cover?
 The Fellowship provides housing, food, health insurance, flight to/from the United States and a modest stipend to cover transportation costs to the internship site and other incidentals.